-- From the Performance Data From list, choose Previous Month > First Day.
+- From the Performance Data From list, select Previous Month > First Day.

 - In the Scope section, select Veeam Hyper-V Clusters Group and click Remove.
 Then search for available clusters to include in the report.

-- In the Hosts to Fail field, type 1.
+- In the Hosts to Fail field, enter 1.